 15. Pet Sitter

 Love pets?
 Rover is perfect for you.
-It’s an app to connect dog walkers and other pet sitters with pet owners locally.
+It’s a mobile app to connect dog walkers and other pet sitters with pet owners locally.

 Related Articles: How to Make Money Without a “Real” Job